datadyne-labs/vue-smooth-dnd/README.md

 ## API: Container

-Component that contains the draggable elements or components.
-Each of its children should be wrapped by **Draggable** component
+Component that contains the SmoothDraggable elements or components.
+Each of its children should be wrapped by **SmoothDraggable** component

 ## Properties